 Talus & Tributaries

-When: July 18, 2026 at 8:30 am
+When: July 19, 2026 at 8:30 am

 Where: Kyburz, CA

 This run will begin at Wrights Lake Campground near the South Fork of Silver Creek (a major tributary that supplies the South Fork of the American River).
 We’ll follow Wrights Lake to Twin Lakes Trail, before climbing up to make observations at several alpine lakes.
 We’ll follow Twin Lakes Trail back to Wrights Lake Campground.
 Total distance is estimated to be between 11 and 12 miles.
+Please note, this will be the most sampling-intensive run in the FlowPath Series.

 Summit the Source